AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 - **JunkTurretPlus**: Each level in robotics adds 50 to junk turret magazine size.

-- **MasterTool**: All the tools in one, end game item, hard to get schematic.
+- **MasterTool**: All the tools in one, end game item, VERY hard to get schematic.

 - **MaxLevel500**: Max level of 500.
 Why not? lol.

-- **Mod988**: 988 is the shortent Suicide Hotline number.
+- **Mod988**: 988 is the new and shortened Suicide Hotline number.

     - This replaces the noose block with rope.